AdobeDocs/experience-manager-forms-cloud-service.en/help/introduction.md

 * **Enterprise-class forms:** You can create enterprise class forms (Adaptive Forms) and deliver beautiful, interactive, responsive, and personalized experiences to your customers. <!-- These forms change behavior and appearance based on the underlying device.
 You can also use themes and templates with Adaptive Forms to mandate a uniform structure and appearance for all the forms of an organization or a department.-->

-* **Automatic conversion of PDF forms to Adaptive Forms:** You can use Automated Forms Conversion service to convert a PDF Form to an adaptive form.
+* **Automatic conversion of PDF forms to Adaptive Forms:** You can use Automated Forms Conversion service to convert a PDF Form to an Adaptive Form.
 It helps you accelerate digitization and modernization of data capture experiences of your organization.

 * **Data Integration:** You can connect the service to various types of data sources to send and retrieve data.
 The service supports sending and retrieving data from RESTful web services, SOAP-based web services, and OData enabled services.